openmina/openmina/docs/testing/bootstrap.md

 # Bootstrapping Openmina

-## Bootstrap using Berkeleynet
+## Bootstrapping on the Berkeleynet

 This test is focused on ensuring that the latest Openmina build is able to bootstrap against Berkeleynet.
 It is executed on a daily basis.

 The node's HTTP port is accessible at http://1.k8.openmina.com:31001.

-These are the main steps and checks.
+These are the main steps and checks:

 First, it performs some checks on the instance deployed previously:
 - Node is in sync state